JFFleming/nhm01/Conda.md

 mkdir -m 700 <username>

-# Go into this folder and install miniconda 3 in there:
+# Go into this folder and install miniconda 3 in there, for example with your username (in my case <username>=torsths):

 cd <username>
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O /storage/conda/<username>/miniconda.sh